 The federal Fair Labor Standards Act (“FLSA”) protects workers from unfair wage practices by employers.
 Under the FLSA and similar state laws, many workers have the right to receive the minimum wage, payment for all time worked, and overtime pay calculated at 1.5 times their regular rate of pay for all hours worked over 40 in a workweek.
 Some common wage violations are discussed on this page.
 Remember that these violations are only examples of the many different wage violations that companies commit.

 Many employees do not realize that they are entitled to overtime under federal law and many state laws.
 In fact, most workers in the United States should be getting paid overtime, including many who are paid on a salary basis.
-In addition to studying this website, feel free to contact one of the Firm’s employment law attorneys for a free, confidential telephone consultation regarding your important wage rights.
+In addition to studying this website, feel free to contact one of the Firm’s employment law attorneys regarding your important wage rights.

 Failing to credit and pay employees for all time spent working